 Engine Valve Materials

 Engine valves are one of the most strained components of internal combustion engines.
-Engine valves must be able to withstand repeated and continuous exposure to high temperatures, high pressure from the combustion chamber, and mechanical stresses and loads from the engine dynamics in order to provide reliable engine operation.
+Engine valves must be able to withstand repeated and continuous exposure to high temperatures, high pressure from the combustion chamber, and mechanical stresses and loads from the engine dynamics to provide reliable engine operation.

 Because of the cooling effects of the incoming air/fuel combination that flows through the intake valve during the intake cycle, intake valves on internal combustion engines are subjected to reduced thermal stress.
 On the other hand, Exhaust valves are subjected to higher amounts of thermal stress due to their location in the path of exhaust gases during the engine’s exhaust cycle.
 Furthermore, because the exhaust valve is open and not in contact with the cylinder head during the exhaust cycle, the smaller thermal mass of the combustion face and valve head has a higher potential for a quick temperature change.

 Because of the lower operating temperatures, intake valves are usually composed of materials like chrome, nickel, or tungsten steel.
-More heat-resistant metals, such as nichrome, silicon chromium, or cobalt-chromium alloys, may be used in higher temperature exhaust valves.
+More heat-resistant metals, such as nichrome, silicon chromium, or cobalt-chromium alloys, may be used in higher-temperature exhaust valves.

 Valve faces exposed to high temperatures are occasionally strengthened by welding Stellite, a cobalt and chromium alloy, to the valve face.